zine-eddine303/obsidian-notes/Study Notes/IELTS/Writing/Task 2/Essay types/Advantages and disadvantages essays.md

 It is argued that technology plays an ever-increasing role in schools and universities.
 Increased access to information and student freedom are the main advantages, whereas dependency on technology and decreasing levels of face-to-face contact are the main disadvantages.

 Access to more information and student autonomy are the principal advantages of increasing the use of electronic devices in education.
-With the internet, students can access all the information available about any topic, regardless of what books and other resources are available in the school.
-Furthermore, students can focus on whatever topic or subject they want and study it in depth.
-A prime example of this is the number of online university courses available to students, covering a myriad of subjects that, up until recently, were unavailable to most learners.
+With the internet, students can access all the information available about any topic, regardless of what books and other resources are available in the school. ==Furthermore==, students can focus on whatever topic or subject they want and study it in depth. ==A prime example of this== is the number of online university courses available to students, covering a ==myriad== of subjects that, up until recently, were unavailable to most learners.
 This has resulted in more people studying third-level degrees than ever before at a pace and schedule that suits them.

-The main disadvantages associated with the increasing use of technology in education are the dependency on this technology and the decrease in face-to-face interaction between students.
+The main disadvantages ==associated== with the increasing use of technology in education are the dependency on this technology and the decrease in face-to-face interaction between students.
 With many students now using the internet as their primary source of information, they often struggle to use other academic resources to find what they’re looking for.
 As well as this, students spend more time looking at computer screens by themselves than interacting with each other, which is thought to lead to lower levels of emotional intelligence.
 For instance, the recent explosion in smartphone use has been at the expense of genuine human interaction.
 This results in soft skills, such as verbal communication and empathy, being affected.

 In conclusion, the benefits technology brings to education, such as unrestricted access to information and student autonomy, must be weighed against the drawbacks, such as dependency on this technology and the negative effects on human interaction.